JavedTadavi/Mylocation3/README.md

 # Mylocation3
 Virtual-Internship---Android-Application-Development-Using-Kotlin
-Grocery Application Using Kotlin
+Business Location Application Using Kotlin

-Project Name -
+# Project Name -
-Grocery App
+Business Location Project 1

 # Description -
-As we can't remember everything, users frequently forget to buy the things they want to buy.
-However, with the assistance of this app, you can make a list of the groceries you intend to buy so that you don't forget anything.
-This app is a simple grocery list app that allows you to add, edit, and delete items from your list.
+An Android Application To Search Nearby Business using Kotlin Aplication work with the using Cloud Console & API
+A mobile app is bulit where the user can seach for his nearby locations based on his requirement whenever the user gives input of business type like a hotel, petrol pumps,hospitals,etc.using Place API and as respones we obtain the coordinates that are marked on the Google map

-Features
+# Features
-Add Items to Cart
-Delete Items to Cart
-Edit Items to Cart
-Price Chart
-Display the list in a recycle viwe
+Business Listing
+My Map

-Screenshot -
+# Screenshot -
-Downloads
+* Downloads
-Grocery Apk
+* Business Location Apk
-Project Zip
+* Project Zip
-Author -
+* Author -
 Javed Tadavi